-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the facility submitted or provided to this auditor the following: 1) J.R. policies; 2) the Pre-Audit Questionnaire; 3) Interviews with twelve security staff; 3) Review of staff training files; 4) Review of the training materials used by staff to inform residents about their rights to be free from sexual abuse and sexual harassment; and 5) Interviews with residents (specifically, all nine residents enrolled at the facility during the audit).
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the facility submitted or provided to this Auditor the following: 1) J.R. policies; 2) the Pre-Audit Questionnaire; 3) Interviews with 15 security staff; 3) Review of staff training files; 4) Review of the training materials used by staff to inform residents about their rights to be free from sexual abuse and sexual harassment; and 5) Interviews with residents.

 OBSERVATIONS: The facility has used training tailored to identify youth with disabilities and to identify the best means to communicate with these youth.
 The agency maintains a contract for Interpreter Services with an outside service that is utilized as needed.
 This auditor called this number, and interpreter services were immediately available.
 Further, the facility had access to certified interpreters.
-In interviews with security staff, all twelve reported that they would either access the translation services or secure approval from the supervisor to do so.
+In interviews with security staff, all 15 reported that they would access the translation services or secure approval from the supervisor.
 Further, all the staff reported that they would NOT allow residents to interpret for other residents unless it was an exigent circumstance.
 Additionally, all residents interviewed noted they received and understood the information they were provided.